rohan-k02/cloud_workshop/README.md

 ![Dynu 1](./imgs/img12.png)

-- Once you have created the subdomain of your choice, point it to the external IP of your VM.
+- Once you have created the subdomain of your choice, type the domain in a notepad as you will use it often.
+- Point it to the external IP of your VM.
 Paste the External IP of your VM in the IPv4 Address field and save it.

 ![Dynu 2](./imgs/img13.png)